giellalt/dict-sms-mul/00readme.txt

       </mg>
    </e>

 ==========================================
 DONE: following issues are corrected
 ==========================================
-3. pos values prefixed with 'mwe_' are useless: I had a chat discussion on that with Michael where I explained how it should be better modeled
+3. CIP: pos values prefixed with 'mwe_' are useless: I had a chat discussion on that with Michael where I explained how it should be better modeled
 <t pos="mwe_v">be ill</t>
-==> <t pos="v">be ill</t> ('mwe_' is removed)
+==> MICHA: <t pos="v">be ill</t> ('mwe_' is removed)

-5. What the heck is 's' as pos value?
+5. CIP: What the heck is 's' as pos value?
-==> "sentence", for now I have no better solution for multiword constituents which are above phrase level
+==> "MICHA: sentence", for now I have no better solution for multiword constituents which are above phrase level

             <tg xml:lang="nob">
                 <t pos="s">hvordan har du det?</t>
             </tg>

-6. POS values should be aligned to those from GT prp => pr ==> I use adp instead of prp/pop
+6. CIP: POS values should be aligned to those from GT prp => pr ==> MICHA: I use adp instead of prp/pop

 ==========================================
-TODO: following issues should be corrected
+TODO: following issues should be corrected by MICHA
 ==========================================
 1. src>grep -r 'oahpa="pref"' *|c
      241